This site requires a more recent version of Adobe Flash Player to function properly.

 Recent Decline In Macau Gaming

-2014 was tough for all the casino operators in Macau and it marked as the first full year of gross gaming revenue decline.
+2015 was tough for all the casino operators in Macau and it marked a 34% decline in gross gaming revenues.
 The primary reason for this drop is the government’s anti corruption crackdown.
 A wave of high-profile arrests of senior Chinese officials has hurt the VIP business of Macau casinos as they preferred to maintain a low profile.
-Visa transit restrictions, a smoking ban and the weakening economy added to the woes for casino operators in the region.
-Moreover, Beijing wants Macau to diversify its economy, largely dependent on gambling, which accounted for 80% of the local government revenues in 2013.
+Furthermore, weakening economy added to the woes for casino operators in the region.
+Moreover, Beijing wants Macau to diversify its economy, largely dependent on gambling, which accounts for a significant portion of the local government revenues.

 Increasing share of Asia casino revenue